What is a Druid?

 I call my personal Druid practice a “Living Druidry” because I am guided by my own life experience with Nature.
 I choose to direct my own learning and skill development through my passions, curiosities, interests, and values.

-Here are a few of the things I believe in:
+Here are a few of the things I believe in with regard to Druidry:

-- Through honoring the sovereignty of ourselves and all beings, a greater web of authentic interdependence can grow and prosper among the Whole of the Universe.
+- Through honoring the sovereignty and sacredness of ourselves and all beings, a greater web of authentic interdependence can grow and prosper among the Whole of the Universe.

 There is no “one way” to be a Druid.
 There is no singular path.
-There is only YOUR PATH in my opinion.
+There is only YOUR PATH – the individual path – in my opinion.

 Some Druidry organizations and/or “groves” have prescribed curricula, “degrees” and hierarchy systems, specific or even arbitrary rituals and oaths of allegiance.
+Some traditions feel they are at odds with Christianity, and others fully embrace that Druidry and Christianity can coexist.
 These things are neither good nor bad – so long as you are consenting to them and believe in them.
 For me, I’m not one for being told what ancient symbol or color robe I should wear, or when and how I should wear them.
 I don’t feel the need to be “initiated” into a specific “degree” or hierarchy.
+I do love learning, so I am open to that.
+To me, we are all priests and priestesses (or abbots/abbotesses) of our own personal practice.
+We can all learn from one another, but there’s no need for control structures.
+Control, really, is an illusion, delusion, or in the most extreme – “mad sorcery.”

 - Camping, bicycling, meditation